-This page will cover the basics of Carpal Tunnel chiropractors, including common causes, treatment, and home remedies.
+This page will cover the basics of carpal tunnel syndrome, including common causes, treatment, and home remedies.

 WHAT IS CARPAL TUNNEL?

-In the palm of our hands, a narrow passageway or tunnel is running through it.
-Bones and ligaments surround this tunnel.
+In the palm of our hands, a narrow passageway or tunnel is running, bones and ligaments surround this tunnel.

 SYMPTOMS OF CARPAL TUNNEL SYNDROME